Dundee is an excellent place to study medicine, both for the high quality of the teaching programme and for the facilities available

-Your UKCAT score will be factored into the pre-interview rank.
+Your UCAT score will be factored into the pre-interview rank.
 There is no specific cut off applied but obviously a high score is advantageous.

-Please visit the UKCAT website for information about the test, two complete practice tests, important dates and information about bursaries available
+Please visit the UCAT website for information about the test, two complete practice tests, important dates and information about bursaries available

 Other Non-Academic Achievements